-The Center's Operations, Management, and Information Division is responsible for the center and Region public affairs, constituent affairs, media relations, technical editing and publishing, research libraries, and library services.
-Oversight of the Woods Hole Science Aquarium, a research and public display aquarium, also lies within this Division.
+The Center's Operations, Management, and Information Division is also responsible for the center's public affairs, constituent affairs, media relations, technical editing and publishing, research libraries, and library services.
+Oversight of the Woods Hole Science Aquarium, a research and public display aquarium, also lies within this division.

 Budget & Finance Branch

 The Budget and Finance Branch is responsible for the Center’s budget and finance, procurement, and grants activities.

 The Facility Operation and Safety Branch is responsible for all facilities, safety, security, and environmental compliance issues.

 The Research Communications Branch provides the Northeast Fisheries Science Center's leadership and staff with:

 - Graphics and social media services

 - Woods Hole Science Aquarium management

 Before coming to the Center, Garth served as Forest Supervisor of the Caribou-Targhee National Forest.
 Previously he worked at the Gifford-Pinchot National Forest in Washington.
 Garth completed his Bachelor of Science degree at the United States Naval Academy in 1995 after which he served as a Naval Flight Officer for eight years.
 He received his Master's Degree in Urban and Regional Planning from the University of Hawaii in 2003.